isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

+---
+title: Know the Web Editor features
+description: Learn how to Know the Web Editor features
+---

 # Know the Web Editor features {#id176NC500V5Z}

 This section walks you through the various features that are available in the Web Editor.
 We can divide the Web Editor into the following sections or areas: